dda119141/yocto_for_xilinx/README.md

     ```bash
     ./fetch_external_sources.sh

-1. Yocto environment for Xilinx Zynq zcu102 can be souced and bibake commands can
+1. Yocto environment for Xilinx Zynq zcu102 can be sourced.
+This action enables bibatke commands to
    be executed.
-For instance if the custom_project minimal image has to be built, do:
+For instance if the custom_project minimal image has to be built, do the following:
     ```bash
     . setup_custom_project generated/
     bitbake custom_project-image-minimal